 We offer highly trained critical care nurses who are both licensed as well as screened by us to assure we are providing you with the best care possible.
 Our flight nurses come from very diverse backgrounds including helicopter transport services, emergency departments and fixed wing air ambulance experience.
-Our network of flight nurses encompasses every corner of the world with operational management from our offices in Houston Texas.
+Our network of flight nurses encompasses every corner of the world with operational management from our offices near London Heathrow Airport.

 Our patients range from those able to walk to totally immobile needing lifting assistance and unable to care for themselves.
 We offer a great alternative to our traditional aeromedical evacuation services while still providing a good flight experience and equal care!